 Covariant risks related to unpredictable shocks

 These unpredictable covariant risks refer to extreme events that negatively impact households and can occur at any time.
 For example, bushfires, out-of-season rains, borehole failure, and so on, fall into this category of risk.
-These risks are important in the context of pastoralist livestock and may be relevant to nin the analysis of the survey data.
+These risks are important in the context of pastoralist livestock and may be relevant to considerin the analysis of the survey data.

-Table 2: Vulnerability indicators related to covariant risks induced by unpredictable shocks
+Table 4: Vulnerability indicators related to covariant risks induced by unpredictable shocks